agalakhov/captdriver/README.md

-As Captdriver is almost completely written in C, and dependent only on the Common Unix Printing System (*CUPS*), it is potentially compatible with any operating system with a working copy CUPS.
+As Captdriver is almost completely written in C, and dependent only on the Common Unix Printing System (*CUPS*), it is potentially compatible with any operating system with a working copy of CUPS.

-As a bonus for users on 64-bit x86 hardware, Captrdiver eliminates the need to run 32-bit binaries on your 64-bit operating system.
+As a bonus for users on 64-bit x86 hardware, Captdriver eliminates the need to run 32-bit binaries on your 64-bit operating system.

 ## Status
-Capdriver is currently admittedly far from complete, but it is rather currently capable of supporting three printers: LBP2900, LBP3000 and LBP3010.
-Only A4-size printing is supported at the moment, but within these limitations, the driver is pretty reliable and functional.
+Capdriver is currently admittedly far from complete and many extra features are still missing, but it's rather reliable for what it's capable of.

+Three printers are supported: LBP2900, LBP3000 and LBP3010, with any paper size from the width and height of an ISO A6 up to US Legal.
+Only 600dpi resolution is available for now.

 ## Acknowledgements
 This driver is an onging work in progress, based on the works of